matrix-org/matrix-spec-proposals/proposals/3682-account-data-for-application-services.md

-# MSCXXXX: Sending Account Data to Application Services
+# MSC3682: Sending Account Data to Application Services

 Application services logically represent many clients, but currently don't receive updates for the Account Data of their users through `/transactions` like clients